This post is for The Dynamic Duos in Classic Film Blogathon Hosted by Classic Movie Hub and Once upon a screen…

-The majestic horns give a final fanfare blast, the timpanis pound.
+The majestic horns give a final blast of fanfare and the timpanis pound.

-In the beginning the narrative creates a claustrophobic world, a closed system with no escape route.
+In the beginning, the narrative creates a claustrophobic world, a closed system with no escape route.
 Especially since the expectations of escape for Blanche diminish with each scene.
-In fact we don’t ever really have any resolution, because it’s never revealed as to whether Blanche dies out there on the sand, or if she manages to recover later on.
+In fact, we don’t ever really have any resolution, because it’s never revealed whether Blanche dies out there on the sand, or if she manages to recover later on.
 We aren’t given that information.
-But at the climax the story is transformed by the system of environment which suggests release for the characters and us at the end when the narrative thrusts us into the bright openness of daylight.
+But at the climax, the story is transformed by the system of environment which suggests release for the characters and us at the end when the narrative thrusts us into the bright openness of daylight.

-Did Jane really have murdering her sister in mind?
-I don’t believe it was Jane’s intention to starve Blanche to the point of death, I maintain that she found Blanche’s interfering and the idea of selling what she perceived as “her” house, threatening and so retaliated for self-preservation in order to control the situation.
+Did Jane really have to murder her sister in mind?
+I don’t believe it was Jane’s intention to starve Blanche to the point of death, I maintain that she found Blanche’s interference and the idea of selling what she perceived as “her” house, threatening and so retaliated for self-preservation in order to control the situation.
 As irrational and regressive as she is, it would make sense that she would torment her sister, virtually like a childish bully, making Blanche die by attrition.

 She just wanted to thwart and frustrate her into submission.
 Jane even states later on, when she’s reminded about the accident by Blanche and Jane recoils from the suggestion “I couldn’t do that to you” and it wasn’t her fault about Elvira, she was provoking Jane, she tells Blanche.
 “I don’t know why Elvira would make me do that.”

-In fact during the whole time, of Blanche’s imprisonment I still feel more pathos for Jane as a tragically pathetic figure than for Blanches invalidism and torture.
-I actually found Jane funny and charming when she wasn’t being looked down upon, judged or ignored.
-Perhaps Jane’s sad anger, made me feel something deeper than for the cold Blanche who although wheelchair bound, seemed to be in command of herself at all times.
-Well except for the time where she was dying on the blanket thingy.
+In fact during the whole time, of Blanche’s imprisonment, I still feel more pathos for Jane as a tragically pathetic figure than for Blanche’s invalidism and torture.
+I actually found Jane funny and charming when she wasn’t being looked down upon, judged, or ignored.
+Perhaps Jane’s sad anger, made me feel something deeper than for the cold Blanche who although wheelchair-bound, seemed to be in command of herself at all times.
+Well except for the time when she was dying on the blanket thingy.

-In Hush… Hush, Sweet Charlotte(1964) Bette Davis‘ Charlotte is more obvious the protagonist and less of a cipher with whom we align ourselves with.
+In Hush… Hush, Sweet Charlotte(1964) Bette Davis‘ Charlotte is more obvious the protagonist and less of a cipher with whom we align ourselves.
 While Charlotte is still a regressive victim, she is also an anti-hero that we are rooting for, despite her aura of instability

-Blanche’s passive aggressive behavior betrays her guilt in retrospect so that in the end it’s no surprise when she reveals that she could be as dangerous, or prone to a fit of violence herself.
-She did in fact try to in her own words to “crush” Jane.
+Blanche’s passive-aggressive behavior betrays her guilt in retrospect so that in the end it’s no surprise when she reveals that she could be as dangerous, or prone to a fit of violence herself.
+She did in fact try to in her own words “crush” Jane.

-This potential aggression and violent sociopathic tendency emerges once Blanche confesses about that fateful night.
-In this way, Blanche is every bit the monster, the murderous who didn’t succeed, yet spends the next 30 years allowing the guilt to consume Jane causing what ever fragile identity and mental illness to brew because she robbed Jane of her life and of the truth.
+This potential aggression and violent sociopathic tendency emerge once Blanche confesses about that fateful night.
+In this way, Blanche is every bit the monster, the murderous one who didn’t succeed, yet spends the next 30 years allowing the guilt to consume Jane causing whatever fragile identity and mental illness to brew because she robbed Jane of her life and of the truth.

-In this way I do assert that Aldrich “Otherizes” these woman.
+In this way, I do assert that Aldrich “Otherizes” these women.
 Both Jane and Charlotte live on the perimeters of “normal” societal expectations.
-They are loners, outcasts, outliers and renegades in that their fanaticism, which serves to separate them from being “one of us.”
+They are loners, outcasts, outliers, and renegades in that their fanaticism, serves to separate them from being “one of us.”

 In Julia Kristeva’s essay Power of Horror: Neither Subject Nor Object she describes how Jane’s psychosis manifests itself.